-Services that are covered for you What you must pay when you get these services Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-There is no coinsurance, copayment, or We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+Medical nutrition therapy

+This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.

+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
-A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year. deductible for members eligible for Medicare-covered medical nutrition therapy services.
-Medicare and MassHealth (Medicaid) provide coverage.
+A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.

 Coverage provided under MassHealth (Medicaid) when services are not covered by Medicare or when medically necessary such as when the member is unable to meet daily nutritional requirements using traditional foods alone due to injury or illness.

 Prior Authorization is required for Medical Nutrition Therapy when not covered by Medicare.
-Medical Supplies Includes coverage for supplies such as incontinence supplies and nutritional supplements.
-Prior Authorization is required for certain Medical Supplies. \$0 copay MassHealth (Medicaid) provides coverage.